catchpoint/WebPageTest.iWptBrowser/docs/walkthrough.md

 1. Open the project in XCode
 1. Select the attached device as the debugging target
     * ![configurator](images/target.png)
-1. Click the play button to buld the app, install it on the device and launch it
+1. Click the play button to build the app, install it on the device and launch it
     * This will also register the device to your developer account which is necessary for testing
 1. Assuming the app built correctly and launched on the device, chick the stop button to stop the app
 1. Create an Archive build for installing on the device (only need to do this once, the built .ipa can be used for all devices)